-Focus area Recommendations/advice Commissioning Minister of Health to send an amended Letter of Expectations to the Te Aka Whai Ora Board that outlines the major recommendations outlined throughout this high-level assessment.
-Te Aka Whai Ora needs to develop an urgent commissioning management plan and process, and increase resourcing to address the impending high volume of Māori provider contract renewals.
-Te Aka Whai Ora needs prioritise the build of significant capability in the commissioning team and the associated development of the commissioning model/frameworks.
-If required, include an injection of temporary capability and expertise to establish these frameworks, as well as exploring opportunities arising from Te Whatu Ora consultation process.
-IMPBs Te Aka Whai Ora needs to urgently boost the capability and capacity of its IMPB support functions to ensure critical assistance is available to get IMPBs underway.
-Te Aka Whai Ora needs to clarify the tripartite agreement and expectations between IMPBs, Te Whatu Ora and Te Aka Whai Ora and their respective roles in the system.
-Te Aka Whai Ora needs a clear roadmap for Year Two by June 2023 for the activation of each IMPB, including how each will be supported to develop their operating models, build confidence in Te Aka Whai Ora as a backbone service provider, establish their thinking, and input into locality plans, strategies and policies.
-Monitoring Te Aka Whai Ora must prioritise the implementation of an initial monitoring framework by June 2023 covering Te Whatu Ora progress and performance against their Māori Health Plan (as embedded within Te Pae Tata).
+Focus area Recommendations/advice • Minister of Health to send an amended Letter of Expectations to the Te Aka Whai Ora Board that outlines the major recommendations outlined throughout this high-level assessment.
+Commissioning • Te Aka Whai Ora needs to develop an urgent commissioning management plan and process, and increase resourcing to address the impending high volume of Māori provider contract renewals. • Te Aka Whai Ora needs prioritise the build of significant capability in the commissioning team and the associated development of the commissioning model/frameworks.
+If required, include an injection of temporary capability and expertise to establish these frameworks, as well as exploring opportunities arising from Te Whatu Ora consultation process. • Te Aka Whai Ora needs to urgently boost the capability and capacity of its IMPB support functions to ensure critical assistance is available to get IMPBs underway.
+IMPBs • Te Aka Whai Ora needs to clarify the tripartite agreement and expectations between IMPBs, Te Whatu Ora and Te Aka Whai Ora and their respective roles in the system. • Te Aka Whai Ora needs a clear roadmap for Year Two by June 2023 for the activation of each IMPB, including how each will be supported to develop their operating models, build confidence in Te Aka Whai Ora as a backbone service provider, establish their thinking, and input into locality plans, strategies and policies.